 Black Bean Tacos

-Black Bean Tacos make good use of pantry staples and are topped with a creamy citrus-cilantro sauce, avocado, and saucy cabbage.
-Drizzle some fresh lime and a sprinkle of cheese over these tacos for the best vegetarian tacos ever!
-These tacos can also be made vegan.
+Black Bean Tacos are a delicious way to use pantry staples, topped with creamy citrus-cilantro sauce, avocado, and saucy cabbage.
+Add lime and cheese for the best vegetarian (or vegan) tacos!

 Ingredients